10/29/2017 bicyclist killed in headon crash with wrong-way susp. impaired driver.

 Here’s an illustration of an uphill section leading into a blind curve to the right.
 The road is a windy two-lane, with very narrow lanes; I get something under 20 feet from edgeline to edgeline, making each lane a bit under 10 feet.
 Sand/rocks/gravel is prevalent.
 Here’s a good view of a cyclist using the road.

-Annaleah Dominguez was indicted 11/8; At the current time she is charged only with the reckless manslaughter (a class 2 felony);
+Annaleah Dominguez was indicted 11/8 on a charge of reckless manslaughter (a class 2 felony);

 Robert Dollar, 36, was riding his 10-speed bicycle southbound from the top of South Mountain around 9:40 a.m.
 Sunday.
 As he rounded the corner, 19-year-old Annaleah Dominguez struck and killed Dollar.